Eddio0141/UniTAS/features/movie-processor.md

 ## AdvanceFrame
 Engine advances state to next frame

-## IsMovieEnd
+## MovieEnd
-Returns true if movie has no more inputs to process
+True if movie has no more inputs to process